 Tally up your miles and train smart when you have a treadmill that’s aligned with your goals.
-This guide will help you choose the right treadmill for your home gym.
+This guide will help you choose the right one for your home gym.

-You might never get the same rush running on a treadmill as you do pounding the pavement, but the latest treadmills have a lot to offer.
+You might never get the same rush running on a treadmill as you do pounding the pavement, but the latest models have a lot to offer plus you never have to run in the rain!
 There are powerful training tools, interactive elements, and performance options that just can’t be found when running on pavement.

 A good treadmill can be costly.
 Buying one doesn’t necessarily mean you’ll use it daily, especially if running isn’t your main focus.
 Before you decide whether to buy a treadmill, consider a few factors.